Our goal is to ensure you have a viable, healthy and comfortable pregnancy.

 But this is not surprising; such evidence was available decades ago.
 One study conducted in 1977 and published in the Journal of Obstet Gynecol.
 Under the care of Tsuei JJ, Lai Y, Sharma SD, et all showed that Acupuncture for Pregnancy and Labour induction resulted in a success rate of 91.6%.

-If you are pregnant and are concerned with labor pain, or the delivery, we encourage you to consider Acupuncture to encourage labor, relieve pain and avoid a medical induction.
+If you are pregnant and are concerned with labor pain, or the delivery, we encourage you to consider Acupuncture to encourage labor, shorten the duration of labor, relieve pain and avoid a medical induction.